CharuChhimpa/udacity-server-configs/README.md

 To Create new database and user we need to enter into psql shell which can be achieved by `sudo -u postgres psql`

 After entering the shell enter below command
-Create new user with `catalog` database access by command `create user catalog with password 'password';` Create database by command `create database catalog with owner catalog;` Then exit by `\q`
+Create new user with 'catalog' `create user catalog with password 'password';` Create new database with `catalog` as owner `create database catalog with owner catalog;` Then exit by `\q`

 ### Install git